syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 # Selection in .NET MAUI Chart

-Cartesian chart supports selection that allows to select or highlight a segment in the chart by using [ChartSelectionBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionBehavior.html).
+[SfCartesianChart]() provides selection behavior support, which allows you to select or highlight a segment in a series or the series itself using [DataPointSelectionBehavior]() or [SeriesSelectionBehavior]().

-## Enable Selection
+## Data Point Selection

-To enable the selection in chart, create an instance of [ChartSelectionBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionBehavior.html) and set it to the [SelectionBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_SelectionBehavior) property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
-And also need to set the `SelectionBrush` property to highlight the segment in the chart.
+To enable the data point selection in the [SfCartesianChart](), create an instance of [DataPointSelectionBehavior]() and specify a color value for the [SelectionBrush]() property to highlight the selected segment in the series.
+The selection instance should then be set to the chart series [SelectionBehavior]() property.

 {% tabs %}